|

 an open door

-yourself.
-Eventually, in the late 1990's I encountered the books of Inayat Khan, and felt so at home in his words and teachings that I've created the wahiduddin.net web site to offer those thoughts and teachings to a world-wide audience.
-Call it "religion", call it
+O, friend!
+Nobody veils you, but yourself.
+Eventually, in the late 1990's I was introduced to the books of Inayat Khan, and felt so at home in his words and teachings that I've created the wahiduddin.net web site to offer those same thoughts and teachings to a world-wide audience.
+Oh I have so much to be thankful for!
+Sure, I've done a lot of foolish things and made a lot of unfortunate decisions, but taking every step forward with gratefulness and loving-kindness seems to be working a lot better than excessive fretting about things that I can't change.
+Before you ask God for what

-is much different now, with love, harmony and beauty abounding.
 Vacations and a few Favorite Places: I've been very fortunate to have the time and opportunity to be able to explore the wonders of scuba diving, sports car racing, aerobatic flying and a lot of vacations.
 I enjoy hiking and exploring in the great southwest... mostly Colorado, Utah, Arizona and New Mexico.
 I seldom go skiing here in Colorado, I went skiing more when I lived in California.
 I really like warm places the best.
 Take a look at my scuba, sports car racing, flying, adventures, and Dances Of Universal Peace pages for more details about some of the things that I enjoy ... plus a lot more pictures.

 See ya....
 Over and out.
-Richard Shelquist

-Last updated: 23-Apr-2011
+Last updated: 23-Jun-2023

 |